-For example, overused phrases and carefully calibrated language tend to make company statements look templated.
-Put thought and consideration into what you want to say, but throw out the corporate jargon and canned content.
+Overused phrases and carefully calibrated language tend to make company statements look templated.
+(Thoughts and prayers, anyone?)
+Be considerate in what you want to say, but throw out the corporate jargon and canned content.
 Be real.

 - Just say what everyone else is saying.
 It needs to come from your company.

 - Worry about keywords, irrelevant hashtags, or algorithms.
 Say the right thing, not the highest ranking thing.

 5. Make your stance clear and consistent